martin-welss/jtrack-ee7/README.md

 Database PostgreSQL
 -------------------
-Please switch to the postgres_branch of wildfly-git-install.
-We then need to install and configure PostgreSQL: basically, all we need is a valid login into a database via TCP.
+We need to install and configure PostgreSQL: basically, all we need is a valid login into a database via TCP.
 Mastertheboss has  of course the adequate tutorial: http://www.mastertheboss.com/jboss-datasource/configuring-a-datasource-with-postgresql-and-jboss/wildfly.
 The first section is sufficient.Then make sure the system.properties are in your $HOME directory and its contents adjusted to your system.

 Get it running
 --------------